fluid-checkout/fluid-checkout/readme.txt

 * Added: Compatibility with theme Motta.
 * Added: New CSS variables to set different background color for the highlighed sections billing address, shipping address, and for the total row on the order summary.
+* Improved: Compatibility with theme Woodmart.
+Fixed customer's data not being retrieved when using the "Social authentication" feature.
 * Improved: Compatibility with theme Shoptimizer.
 Fixed `z-index` position for mobile menu and menu overlay.

 = 4.0.1 - 2025-01-07 =